kevinbaptist/app/README.md

 ## Minesweeper
-* Engine of well know game Minesweeper.
+* Engine of the well known game Minesweeper.

 ## Patterns
 * Project that contains a couple of patterns that I have used or found out that they could be useful.